To discern means “to perceive or recognize the difference.”

 Discernment involves human reason and observation, in which words or behaviors may be measured against the standard of scripture.

-However, it is the eye-opening work of the Holy Spirit that reveals the source of some word or behavior.
+However, it is the eye-opening work of the Holy Spirit that reveals the source of some words or behaviors.

 - Discernment is a supernatural gift given by the Holy Spirit.